 First, Kanye came out with “ye.”
 Then, Jay-Z and Beyonce dropped their surprise joint album, and last week, Drake released his platinum 25-track masterpiece.
 You could say we’re living in the “golden summer” of music.
-If you want to experience it firsthand and stay musically fulfilled this summer, follow this guide.
+If you want to experience it firsthand and stay musically fulfilled this summer in New York, follow this guide.

 Free Music Concerts